sixcious/infy-scroll/README.md

 - 6 Append Modes: Page (for simple websites), Iframe (for complex websites), Element (AutoPagerize Mode), Media (for images like 001.jpg), AJAX (for AJAX/SPA sites), and None (for sites that only require clicks)
 - Paths: Infy understands CSS Selectors, XPath expressions, and JS Paths, and can auto-detect what type of path you are entering, or can be set to a fixed path type by toggling the label (SE/XP/JS)
 - Element Picker: Pick an element on the page and generate its Selector or XPath expression automatically or use the EP's buttons to traverse the DOM in any direction (May not work on complex websites)
-- Auto Detect Page Element (an innovative feature): Let Infy's algorithm try to detect the page element for you (May not work well on complex websites)
+- Auto Detect (an innovative feature): Let Infy's algorithm try to detect the next link, page element, and click elements for you (May not work well on complex websites)
-- Next Link Algorithm: Let Infy's algorithm also try to figure out the next link for you by using your own customizable keywords
 - Auto Mode: Automatically append pages, or use Slideshow Mode (supports Pause and Repeat)
-- AJAX & SPA Support: Infy features two unique AJAX append modes (Iframe and Native) and supports the Navigation API and page mirroring to provide compatibility with many complex AJAX sites and Single-page applications (Experimental)
+- AJAX Support: Infy features two unique AJAX append modes: Iframe and Native (Experimental)
+- SPA Support: Infy supports the Navigation API to detect navigation events and can use a MutationObserver to watch for changes on the page to provide compatibility with many complex AJAX and Single-page Application sites (Experimental)
 - Save URLs: Infy can save custom site-specific settings and then auto-activate on your favorite URLs
 - Database Support: Infy supports the AutoPagerize and InfyScroll Databases allowing it to support thousands of websites for you automatically
 - Custom Scripts: Infy has custom scripts for a few popular websites (such as Google Search) that will try to fix missing image thumbnails
 - Advanced Features: Fix lazy loading or use the Element Iframe mode to fix missing images
+- User Interface: A simple UI custom built using Material Design
-- Support for Firefox for Android (Fenix Nightly with Collections Workaround, some features may not work perfectly)
+- Mobile Support: Support for Firefox for Android and Kiwi Browser (Some features may not work perfectly)
 - Uses 0 Background Memory when inactive
 - No Ads, No Tracking, No Bloat

 ## Introducing AJAX
 Since releasing Infy Scroll in August 2020, if you were to ask me what is the one feature I was working my hardest to implement — it's always been an append mode for [AJAX websites](https://developer.mozilla.org/docs/Glossary/AJAX).
 After two years of on and off development, I'm really proud to offer this completely new and innovative append mode in Version 0.8, The Eightfinity Edition.
-AJAX comes in two flavors: Iframe and Native.
+AJAX comes in two versions: Iframe and Native.
 AJAX is mostly in the proof of concept stage right now, but does work on many sites, including Pixiv.

 #### AJAX Demo (Pixiv)
 <img src="https://raw.githubusercontent.com/sixcious/infy-scroll/main/assets/ajax.gif">

-##### Settings Used (Version 0.8):
+##### Settings Used:
 ````
 {
   "action": "click",